What are ERC Tokens and Why Do We Use Them?

 — ERC20, ERC721, and ERC1155

-— In this article, we will explore the meaning of ERC tokens in general and delve into each of these three token standards.
+— In this article, explore the meaning of ERC tokens in general and delve into each of these three token standards.

 Beginnings can be confusing in the crypto space.
 For the purpose of this article, consider terms like token standards, ERC20, ERC721, and so on.
 All of it may seem alien to you now, but their concept becomes very simple once you know what role they play.
 Just what are ERC tokens?
 Here, we explain in plain English.

 First came the coins.
 The story starts with Bitcoin — the first blockchain network.
-Bitcoin was designed to allow people to make global peer-to-peer payments using its native currency also called Bitcoin or BTC.
+The design of Bitcoin was = to allow people to make global peer-to-peer payments using its native currency also called Bitcoin or BTC.
 Then came similar blockchains such as Litecoin (LTC) and Dogecoin (DOGE) that offered a similar use case.

 All these cryptocurrencies that live on their own blockchain network are referred to as coins.

 Further, developers of these apps can create in-app currencies that do not have a dedicated blockchain and are instead stored on Ethereum itself.
 Ethereum also allows users to create other forms of standalone digital assets that can be immutably stored on the Ethereum itself.
-These in-app currencies or digital assets created and stored on Ethereum are what we call tokens.
+These in-app currencies or digital assets created and stored on Ethereum are which are called tokens.

 Now, there are several types of EIPs for different categories of improvements and additions.
 One such type was defined by the core Etheruem developers to propose, discuss, and implement different technical standards for the creation of tokens, smart contracts, applications, wallet formats, etc. on Ethereum.

 This subcategory of an EIP was dubbed the Ethereum Request for Comments, a.k.a.
 ERC.
-And so far, there have been many Ethereum Request for Comments to set standards for the tokens that can be created on Ethereum.
+So far, there have been many Ethereum Request for Comments to set standards for the tokens that can be created on Ethereum.
 So, all tokens that are created on Ethereum must follow the standards set by these ERCs.
-Hence, they are called ERC tokens.
+Hence, they are ERC tokens.

-Today, there are three ERC standards that are most widely used on Ethereum: ERC20, ERC721, or ERC1155.
-And just in case you’re confused, the numbers following ERC are simply the serial numbers of ‘request for comments’ that proposed these standards.
+Today, there are three ERC standards that are most common on Ethereum: ERC20, ERC721, or ERC1155.
+Just in case there is confusion, the numbers following ERC are simply the serial numbers of ‘request for comments’ that proposed these standards.

-But what do these standards exactly mean and why do we need them?
+But what do these standards exactly mean, and why is the need for them?
 Let’s find out.

 First implemented in 2015, ERC20 is the token standard that allows developers to create fungible tokens for their Ethereum-based applications or protocols.
 Say what?